swarnavopramanik/swarnavopramanik/README.md

 ## ![image](https://user-images.githubusercontent.com/105142693/189518622-13d66fea-02a3-4a90-b1ba-5318870a58a9.png)

 <h1 align="center">Hi 👋, I'm Swarnavo 🧑‍💻</h1>
-<h3 align="center">A passionate full Stack developer from Kolkata</h3>
+<h3 align="center">A passionate SDET from Kolkata</h3>

-- 🔭 I’m currently working on making strong base with DSA & CP along with web development (MERN) and AI.
+- 🔭 I’m currently working on making strong base with Testing & Automation along with web development (MERN) and AI.
-- 🌱 I’m currently learning Blockchain and ML.
+- 🌱 I’m currently learning CI/CD Pipeline.
-- 👯 I’m looking to collaborate on MERN and ML or any kind of Software Development Project.
+- 👯 I’m looking to collaborate on SDET role or any kind of QA Aotomation Project.
 - 💬 Ask me about how my codes are working at machine level😃.

 <p align="center">